Project-EPIC/epic-osm/SETUP.md

 ###PBF File Parsing
 In order to parse PBF files: [Planas/pbf_parser](https://github.com/planas/pbf_parser).
 The ```pbf_parser``` gem is included in the Gemfile, but the dependencies listed both at this link (and below) are required to succeed.

-####PBF File Cutting
+###PBF File Cutting
-In order to cut analysis windows out of PBF files, the [osm-history-splitter tool from GitHub user MaZderMind is required](https://github.com/MaZderMind/osm-history-splitter).
+In order to cut analysis windows out of PBF files, the [osm-history-splitter tool from GitHub & OSM user MaZderMind is required](https://github.com/MaZderMind/osm-history-splitter).
 There are many dependencies which are outlined on the Repository page.

 We recommend using [homebrew](http://brew.sh/) for most of these dependencies if developing on a Mac.
 You may need to ```brew link --force [FORMULAE]``` on some of the libraries in order to override outdated system libraries.